-Edward Wakefield commissioned the hydro-aeroplane ‘Waterbird‘, which flew from Windermere on 25 November 1911, with a ‘stepped‘ float in respect of which he obtained the grant of a patent.
+Captain Edward Wakefield commissioned the hydro-aeroplane ‘Waterbird‘, which flew from Windermere on 25 November 1911, with a ‘stepped‘ float in respect of which he obtained the grant of patents in 1912.
 Waterbird had the distinction of being the first successful British hydro-aeroplane.

 ‘The importance of these facts in connection with harbour, estuary and coast defence and scouting need hardly be remarked upon.
 For the fame of Mr. Wakefield himself and Windermere it is hoped that the Admiralty may take this matter up so that we may not be left behind by any other European powers.’ – Kendal Mercury and Times, 22 December 1911.

 In November 1911, the Standing Sub-Committee of the Committee of Imperial Defence was reconvened ‘To consider future development of aerial navigation for naval and military purposes and the measures which might be taken to secure this country an efficient aerial service’.
 On 28 February 1912, the Report of its Technical Sub-Committee was approved, which recommended that the Naval Wing of the Flying Corps should be established and it attached importance to the maintenance of private enterprise in the field of aeronautics.
 Winston Churchill, First Lord of the Admiralty (1911-1915) and a member of the Standing Sub-Committee, upon being asked in the House of Commons about the Royal Navy and hydro-aeroplanes, replied by referring to experiments, including at Windermere, and that ‘the results so far attained have been promising’.